We can’t afford not to protect our open spaces.

 Watch New Video Featuring Monroe County

-Our new video highlights the importance of nature in Lebanon County’s heritage, culture, and economy and its $575 million dollar economic value per year.
-Please see additional ROE materials produced for Lebanon County, below.
+Our new video highlights the importance of nature in Franklin County’s heritage, culture, and economy and its over $1 billion dollar economic value per year.
+Please see additional ROE materials produced for Franklin County, below.

 Nature Is Serious Business